vinelopre/BCC-Anthropomorphic-Robotic-Arm/test/ARDUINO_NANO/lib/README.md

 # NOTES

-Any library files stored in this folder should be prefixed with `nano`.
+Any library files stored in this folder should be prefixed with `tnano`.

 # LIBRARY FILES INFORMATION